aoterodelaroza/acpdb/README.md

   `end.i`.
 If `setp.i` is given, use that as step. `ITEMS` indicates the items from the database set one by one. `PATTERN` repeats a pattern over the items of the set.
-If `itemn.i` is 0, it means the item is not used and 1 means it is used. `ATOMS` deactivates all items in the subset that have atoms other than those that are target of ACP development (requires using a previous `ATOM` command).
+If `itemn.i` is 0, it means the item is not used and 1 means it is used. `ATOM` or `ATOMS` deactivates all items in the subset that have atoms other than those that are target of ACP development (requires using a previous `ATOM` command).

   The remaining commands are used to set the weights of the items in the subset.
 The keywords are: